-7. Financial Assistance to Single Eligible Student of Higher Education higher education is included as follows:
+7. Financial Assistance to Single Eligible Student of Higher Education

 Financial assistance included in annual income is any financial assistance that a student receives in excess of tuition (e.g., athletic and academic scholarships) and that the student receives (1) under the Higher Education Act, (2) from private sources (3) from an institution of higher education as defined by the Higher Education Act of 1965.